 He then warms again.
 Picture Jeremiah standing before the leaders in his day, the scribes, the priest, etc., and speaking for Adonia.

 What is Jeremiah doing now?
 Is he shaking?
 Pleading for his life?
 Doubtful.
-Was he fearful of men or fearful and completely sold out to say whatever the Father told him?
+Was he fearful of men or was he fearful and completely sold out to say whatever the Father told him?

 “Then the priests and the prophets spoke to the officials and to all the people, saying, “A death sentence for this man!”